dchagoya4/portfolio/README.md

 # portfolio
-A growing collection of projects developed for showcasing my skill set.
+A growing collection of projects developed to showcase my skill set.